Indianola Junior High School: Graham Elementary and Middle School

 Until spring 2007 the building housed the Indianola Alternative Elementary School when students moved to the old Everett Junior High.
 The building remained vacant until the Graham Expeditionary Middle School opened in 2010.

+Metro Schools

 In 2018, Ohio State University purchased the property for $2.35 million in order to save and preserve.
-In 2021, a local STEM-focused charter school, The Metro Schools, began planning a move to the building as part of a larger expansion through a partnership with OSU and Battelle.
+In 2021, a local STEM-focused semi-public 6-12 school, The Metro Schools, began planning a move to the building as part of a larger expansion through a partnership with OSU and Battelle.
+Metro Schools plans to occupy the building in 2025 to expand its school population.
+The renovations of the building will cost $34 million.

 Architecture

 Constructed of buff-colored stretcher bond brick, the Art Deco-inspired three-story junior high school features 18 bay walls with light recessed windows and balconies.
 The building has decorative ornamentation on its facade including a carving of a buffalo head along with carved tiles of animals above the entrance, a Native American chief bas sculpture above the third floor, and terracotta urns, among others.

 As of 1980, the interiors incorporated various elements of the original building on 16th Avenue, including oak woodwork and wainscoting.
 A wood-burning fireplace, ornamental plaster, and arched leaded glass on bookcases were also in place.